StefFriend/FSTIC/README.md

 - PNG image with analysis charts
 - PDF report with complete analysis and metadata (optional)
 - Summary CSV for batch processing

+For audio file comparisons, FSTIC generates:
+- Comparison CSV with STI values from both files
+- Side-by-side comparison chart in PNG format
+- Comprehensive comparison PDF report with detailed metrics for both files

 ## Implementation Details